SofianM17/django-schoolmanager/README.md

 ```
 $ python manage.py runserver
 ```

-5. Navigate to the locally hosted server using the link provided by the CLI
+5. Navigate to the locally hosted server using the link provided by the CLI.

 ## Getting Started